mt-mods/xp_redo/README.md

 # Pull requests / bugs

-I'm happy for any bug reports or pull requests (code and textures)
+I'm happy for any bug reports or pull requests (code and textures).

 # TODO / Ideas